axil/numpy-data-types/content/numpy_data_types.rst

         >>> v[()]            # obtaining the value of the 0-dim array 3

-As for NumPy scalars — they are covered by the overflow warnings:
+As for NumPy scalars — they are covered by the overflow warnings (the warning is displayed only once per session to avoid flooding the output):

 .. code:: python

         >>> np.array([2**63–1])[0] + 1
-        FloatingPointError: overflow encountered in longlong_scalars
+        RuntimeWarning: overflow encountered in longlong_scalars

 The reasoning behind such a discrimination is like this: